 Today I am going to be sharing a talk givin by Elder Mark E. Petersen in the January 1972 Ensign.

 Why do the Latter-day Saints build these temples?
 How are they used?
 Are they for worshiping assemblies or for ritualistic purposes?
 Just what takes place in them?
 Why have the Latter-day Saints made such investments in time, effort, and money in such projects as these?
+For more than a century they have carried on the work of temple building.
+It began with the Prophet Joseph Smith, who erected two of these buildings and projected two more, all in the midwestern part of the United States.

 Following the pattern of biblical days, the Lord again in our day has provided these ordinances for the salvation of all who will believe and directs that temples be built in which to perform those sacred rites.
+Anciently, to obtain the saving blessings of the Lord, it was necessary for an individual to do two things: 1.
+Live the righteous life described in the commandments of the Lord.
+2. Participate in the saving ordinances administered by the Lord’s truly authorized servants.

 Although some of these ordinances could be performed wherever the people found themselves, others were so sacred that the Lord required that they be performed in a specially built edifice, such as the tabernacle or temple, as at first, or the great temple which replaced it.
 There the priesthood ministered in solemn rites.
 Not everyone could enter—only those of proven worthiness.
 Unauthorized officiators suffered the wrath of God.
 The holy ordinances were never fully made known to the world at large; they were too sacred, but the chosen and faithful participated in all solemnity.